rbowsley/lamplighthelp/source/21-2-3_Comms_Module-_Sending_a_Mailchimp_Campaign.markdown

 ![Choosing Mailchimp Audience](21.2.3a.png)

-- A new section will appear below.
-In the drop-down, under ‘Groups’ select ‘Lamplight sync category’ and then choose the {{group}}s you wish to send to.
+A new section will appear below.
+In the drop-down:
+- under ‘Groups’ select ‘Lamplight sync category’
+- choose the {{group}}s you wish to send to.

 ![Choosing Send Groups](21.2.3b.png)

-- If you are sending to more than one group in the list, make sure that you select ‘one of’ from the second drop-down.
+If you are sending to more than one {{group}}, make sure that you select ‘one of’ from the second drop-down.
 If you select ‘all of’ then the campaign will only be sent to people who are in all of the selected lists.

-- Continue through the wizard to complete the options for your mailing, then send when ready.
-- We would advise you to send yourself or a colleague a test email to check how it looks on screen.
+Continue through the wizard to complete the options for your mailing, then send when ready.
+We would advise you to send yourself or a colleague a test email to check how it looks on screen.
 You can then go back to make changes to the campaign as necessary.

+Please [use the Mailchimp Knowledge Base](https://us1.admin.mailchimp.com/support/) if you require further support to create your Campaign.

 ###### comms module